 In an online community, you can post a picture or video of yourself and share updates with people in your network whenever you choose.
 You are free to decide how much information you are comfortable sharing with others.
 Several sites offer privacy settings and tools, which let you control who can view your profile and what they can see or read.
-When creating a profile, learn about the privacy settings and options the site offers to understand how your information is used and how it can be accessed, so you will feel more comfortable when sharing your profile.
+When creating a profile, learn about the privacy settings and options the site offers.
+This will help you find out how your information is used and how it can be accessed.
+Learning about such features may help you feel more comfortable when sharing your profile.

-Sharing stories with other people in an online community may help you learn about treatment options and other concerns, such as side effects.
+Sharing stories with other people in an online community could be a way for you to learn about treatment options and other concerns, such as side effects.
 While sharing these experiences is helpful, keep in mind that only your doctor can give you the best advice for your type of cancer and situation.
-And, remember that your experience with side effects may be different from others.
+And remember that your experience with side effects may be different from others.

 If you have thought about joining an online community, here are some organizations that offer communities that can be personalized or communities for different types of cancer:

 4th Angel Mentoring Program provides free, one-on-one, confidential telephone support for people with cancer and their caregivers.
 Trained mentors who are cancer survivors or have been a caregiver to a person with cancer offer support and guidance during a difficult time.